-a high energy jet nearly straight at Earth, with Dr. Alan Marscher and
+emits a high energy jet almost directly at Earth, with Dr. Alan Marscher

+near-light flow speeds.
 Supermassive black holes are thought to be the

 'central engines' that produce the jets.
-Using Very Long Baseline Interferometry (VLBI
+Using the Very Long Baseline

 a technique that combines radio antennas to create an effective

 USA-sized telescope, I make high resolution images of blazar jets to